 - Related reading: Tomorrow Never Comes… The Moment is Now!

 About the author:

 Hey there.
 My name is Sofo Archon and I feel lucky to be pulsating with life and grateful for all that existence has offered me open-handedly, enjoying this incarnation’s journey, with its ups and downs.
-I love painting, writing, reading, eating vegan food, traveling, and meeting awesome people from around the globe.
+I love painting, writing, reading, traveling, and meeting awesome people from around the globe.